qld-gov-au/pattern-library/source/dynamic-content/dynamic-content.md

 ## Time-based content

-A php script is available for www.qld.gov.au hosted content to include content at certain times of the day.
+A php script is available for qld.gov.au hosted content to include content at certain times of the day.
 This script was developed to help with displaying content outside business hours.

 ### SSI